 - nonstick cooking spray

-- In a medium bowl, blend ½ cup corn starch and ½ cup powdered sugar.
+- In a medium bowl, whisk together ½ cup corn starch and ½ cup powdered sugar.

 - Place the orange zest in a small bowl and cover with plastic wrap.